JackDaedalus/Dissertation/README.md

  - The input of the mean metric score is also located here (XAI_StatTest2_RowLables_v1.xlsx).

+During runtime additional output files to verify XAO methods will be produced.

 ### Statistical Analysis

  - Friedman Test.ipynb and XAI_StatTest2_RowLables_v1.xlsx are replicated here.